Efficient Uniform Feasible-Set Sampling for Approximate Linear MPC: Efficient Boundary Identification

 \subsection{LMPC-HR Sampler}

 This section integrates problem~\eqref{eq: lp_oracle_final} into the HR framework, yielding the LMPC-HR sampler in Algorithm~\ref{alg: lmpc_hr}.
 Given an initial feasible state $x_1\in\mathcal{X}_N$ (e.g., the origin) and a dataset size $N_s$, each iteration $j=1,\ldots,N_s$ follows these steps.
 Sample a unit direction $d_j$.
 Solve the LP~\eqref{eq: lp_oracle_final} for $(x_j,d_j)$ and $(x_j,-d_j)$ to obtain the boundary limits $\alpha^*_+$ and $\alpha^*_-$, respectively.
-Draw $x_{j+1}$ uniformly from the feasible segment $\mathcal{S}_j=\{x_j+\alpha d_j\mid\alpha\in[-\alpha^-,\alpha^+]\}$.
+Draw $x_{j+1}$ uniformly from the feasible segment $\mathcal{S}_j=\{x_j+\alpha d_j\mid\alpha\in[-\alpha^*_-,\alpha^*_+]\}$.
 Record the training tuple $s(x_j)$ (state and MPC feature) in $\mathcal{D}$.
-The following lemma verifies that the samples produced by the LMPC-HR sampler converge to the uniform distribution over \(\mathcal{X}_N\). \begin{lem} Suppose Assumption~\ref{ass: boundedness} holds.
-Then, the sequence of states $\{x_j\}_{j=1}^{N_s}$ generated by Algorithm~\ref{alg: lmpc_hr} converges in total variation to the uniform probability distribution over $\mathcal{X}_N$ as $N_s \to \infty$. \end{lem} \begin{proof} Because the equality constraints in~\eqref{eq: linear MPC} are linear and the inequality constraints in~\eqref{eq: linear MPC} define a convex polyhedron, $\mathcal{X}_N$ is a convex polyhedron, see~\cite{Explicit_MPC_Bemporad}.
-Furthermore, since $\mathcal{X}_N$ is bounded and nonempty by Assumption~\ref{ass: boundedness}, we have that $\mathcal{X}_N$ is a convex body.
-Therefore,~\cite[Theorem~3]{Hit-and-Run_Lovasz} establishes convergence of the sequence $\{x_j\}_{j=1}^{N_s}$ generated by Algorithm~\ref{alg: lmpc_hr} in total variation to the uniform distribution over $\mathcal{X}_N$ as $N_s \to \infty$. \end{proof}
+The following lemma verifies that the probability distribution of the samples produced by the LMPC-HR sampler converges to the uniform distribution over $\mathcal{X}_N$. \begin{lem} Suppose Assumption~\ref{ass: boundedness} holds.
+Then, the probability distribution of the state $x_j$ generated by Algorithm~\ref{alg: lmpc_hr} converges in total variation to the uniform distribution over $\mathcal{X}_N$ as $j\rightarrow \infty$. \end{lem} \begin{proof} Because the equality constraints in~\eqref{eq: linear MPC} are linear and the inequality constraints in~\eqref{eq: linear MPC} define a convex polyhedron, $\mathcal{X}_N$ is a convex polyhedron, see~\cite{Explicit_MPC_Bemporad}.
+Furthermore, since $\mathcal{X}_N$ is bounded and has nonempty interior by Assumption~\ref{ass: boundedness}, we have that $\mathcal{X}_N$ is a convex body.
+Therefore,~\cite[Theorem~3]{Hit-and-Run_Lovasz} establishes that the probability distribution of $x_j$ generated by Algorithm~\ref{alg: lmpc_hr} converges in total variation to the uniform distribution over $\mathcal{X}_N$ as $j\rightarrow\infty$. \end{proof}